Qarik-Group/redis-cnb/README.md

 $ docker run -ti redis-app bash cnb@1a08ed47cfbf:/workspace$ redis-cli -v redis-cli 5.0.5
 ```

+The first time the `redis-app` image is built, Redis will be built from source.
+On all subsequent builds it will be reused from the cache layer.

 It will install the latest v5 Redis by default.